Jrogbaaa/Creative-Creatives-V2/VEO3_PREVIEW_ACCESS.md

-# 🎬 VEO 3 Preview Access Guide
+# 🎬 VEO 3 Implementation - RESOLVED ✅

-## 🚨 Current Issue: VEO 3 Requires Preview Access
+## ✅ Issue Resolved: VEO 3 is Working

-**Good news:** Your setup is 100% correct!
-The "Forbidden" error occurs because **VEO 3 is currently in controlled preview** and requires explicit allowlist access from Google.
+**Great news:** VEO 3 is now fully functional!
+The issue was resolved by using the correct **long-running endpoint** with your approved quota.

 ## ✅ What's Working
 - ✅ **Your Firebase/Google Cloud credentials**: Perfect